jhnbyrn/951-KLR-PAGES/klr_derivative_boost_control_code.md

 0xe80 jmp  $0673		;E73
 ```

 In this final section we add 128 to our final term, which is intended as a *bias* - that is, 128 means zero, 129 means 1 and so on.
-Since we calculate an output for a positive boost deficit in this routine, there's no negative value; 128 is the lowest we can output.
+Since we only calculate an output for a positive boost deficit in this routine, there's no negative value; a literal value of 128 is the lowest we can output, and this is interpreted as zero.

 We store the output in 62h and then call the exponential smoothing/filtering routine using 6 as the smoothing factor, 64h as the new value, and 65h:66h as the previous output.
 The routine at DF1 stores the filtered result into 65h:66h.